UnityGameDesign-max/brands/README.md

 * I adopted a certain architecture for my solution.
 I went with a certain file structure that will ensure that continuous development and possibly deployment is possible should I decide I want to continue and add more features to the solution. using react a css preprocessor SCSS.

+* I had an issue with an API endpoint given it's has issues with CORS meaning they have to be enabled from the server side so that it accept the client side requests.